NickHaider/CP_Android_Week1/README.md

 <img src="https://imgur.com/a/MDrcKrD" width=250><br>

 ### Notes
-Tutorial went too fast.
-Need a bit more time explaining MVC, and how Adapters are built and used with RecyclerViews.
+Tutorial went too fast at times; Need a bit more time explaining MVC, and how Adapters are built and used with RecyclerViews.

 ### Open-source libraries used